alt-basin/SAR-JOURNAL-LOG./JOURNAL.md

   During the early assembly phase of the drone prototype, the motor mounting screws used were found to be longer than required.
 This caused the screws to contact the internal motor components, resulting in visible damage to the copper winding area of the brushless motors.

   Initial inspection was performed by comparing the phase resistance of each motor using a multimeter.
 The readings remained consistent across the motors, indicating that electrical continuity was maintained.
 However, this incident highlighted the importance of verifying hardware dimensions and screw length before mechanical assembly.

+# DEVLOG #012: ADDRESSING THE DELAY

+**Total time spent: 3 Minutes**

+- Hello!
+The reason progress on the robot has been slower than expected is that I've been working on a detailed project analysis that will be reviewed by my teacher as part of my research project.

+  Since my groupmates are not very experienced with robotics, I considered switching to a simpler project, the smartwatch prototype, which would require less complex programming.
+However, that project also presents a challenge.
+Its primary function is detecting hazardous gases, such as carbon monoxide, so I need to build a proof of concept by testing the sensors.
+To do that properly, I need to consult with an engineer from our main campus.

+  Because of this, I am currently preparing the project overview and technical analysis to compare both projects and determine which one is the most feasible to pursue for our research.